StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 See [Add a Cortex Server](../../thehive/administration/cortex/add-a-cortex-server.md) for detailed instructions.

-When TheHive and Cortex deploy in the same Kubernetes cluster, use the Cortex service Domain Name System (DNS) as the server URL.
+When TheHive and Cortex deploy in the same Kubernetes cluster, use the Cortex service DNS as the server URL.

 ```bash
 http://cortex.<namespace>.svc:9001